-The above-mentioned prices will be reviewed by the Power Unit Manufacturers and the FIA in good faith and amended accordingly should the F1 governing bodies decide, after the 26th of April 2016, any change to the Power Unit Technical and Sporting Regulations1 that would materially affect the financial conditions concerning the supply of power units (except if the change is supported by at least 75% of the Power Unit Manufacturers which, at the date of the consultation, are supplying power units in the corresponding Championship season and have not officially announced their intention to stop supplying power units to teams in any subsequent Championship season).
+The Price will be reviewed by the Power Unit Manufacturers and the FIA in good faith and amended accordingly should the F1 governing bodies decide any change to the Power Unit Technical and Sporting Regulations1 that would materially affect the financial conditions concerning the supply of power units (except if the change is supported by at least 75% of the Power Unit Manufacturers which, at the date of the consultation, are supplying power units in the corresponding Championship season and have not officially announced their intention to stop supplying power units to teams in any subsequent Championship season).

-The "Power Unit Technical and Sporting Regulations" (based on the current 2016 F1 Technical and Sporting Regulations) comprise :
+The "Power Unit Technical and Sporting Regulations" (based on the 2016 F1 Technical and Sporting Regulations) comprise:

-- F1 Technical Regulations : Articles 1.10 to 1.11 and 1.19 to 1.29, Article 5, Article 19, Appendices 2 to 4. - F1 Sporting Regulations : Articles 10.1 to 10.2 and 23.3 to 23.4, Appendix 4.
+- F1 Technical Regulations: Articles 1.10 to 1.11 and 1.19 to 1.29, Article 5, Article 19, Appendices 2 to 4. - F1 Sporting Regulations: Articles 10.1 to 10.2 and 23.3 to 23.4, Appendix 4.